Skip to content

 Similar payment processing solutions

 PXP Financial competes most directly with Worldline and Worldpay on European card acquiring with iGaming exposure, and with Nuvei and Paysafe on the dedicated iGaming PSP angle.
 For US iGaming specifically, the alternatives are Nuvei (DraftKings, FanDuel, BetMGM cross-mandate) and Paysafe (Skrill/Neteller wallet base, 888/PokerStars roster).
-For SoftSwiss or Slotegrator operators who'd otherwise pick PXP, switch to Praxis Tech or Solidgate — both have pre-built connectors.
-For LATAM-heavy operators, PayRetailers and AstroPay go deeper than PXP's Kushki partnership.
+For SoftSwiss or Slotegrator operators who would otherwise pick PXP, switch to Praxis Tech, which has pre-built connectors for both platforms.
+For LATAM-heavy operators, PayRetailers and AstroPay go deeper than PXP's partner-mediated LATAM coverage.
 For crypto-first casinos, CoinsPaid and NOWPayments are the right pairing rather than a PXP-only solution.

 When to Choose an Alternative

-Choose Nuvei if you need broader method coverage (720+ vs 120+), more iGaming platform connectors (6 vs 1), and stronger US iGaming weight (DraftKings, FanDuel, BetMGM).
-Both are FCA-tier regulated; Nuvei has the larger client roster and published Trustpilot data (3.6/5 from 819 reviews).
+Choose Nuvei if you need broader method coverage (720+ against 120+), more iGaming platform connectors (6 against 1), and stronger US iGaming weight (DraftKings, FanDuel, BetMGM).
+Both are FCA-tier regulated; Nuvei has the larger client roster and published Trustpilot data (3.8/5 from 828 reviews).

 Choose Worldpay if pure high-volume European card acquiring is the priority with UKGC alignment.
-4.3/5 Trustpilot from 10,022 reviews vs PXP's no-profile situation.
-Simpler product focus on card processing rather than full-stack orchestration.
+4.3/5 Trustpilot from 10,022 reviews against PXP's no-profile situation.
+A simpler product focus on card processing rather than full-stack orchestration.

 Choose Paysafe if Skrill and Neteller wallet users (50M+) are valuable to your player base.
 Paysafe's wallet ecosystem can't be replicated by PXP.
 Heavier reserve terms (7-12% for 6 months) and lower Trustpilot (1.2/5) are the trade-offs.

-Choose Worldline if you're a mainstream regulated merchant (retail, eCommerce, travel) rather than iGaming-primary.
-Worldline exited high-risk merchants in 2023-2025 following the BaFin/Belgian compliance crisis, so new iGaming applications often get rejected — PXP is a better iGaming fit.
+Choose Worldline if you are a mainstream regulated merchant (retail, eCommerce, travel) rather than iGaming-primary.
+Worldline exited high-risk merchants in 2023-2025 following the BaFin/Belgian compliance crisis, so new iGaming applications often get rejected and PXP is a better iGaming fit.

 Choose Praxis Tech if you need native SoftSwiss and Slotegrator connectors plus iGaming-focused orchestration.
 Praxis is a pure iGaming PSP with deeper platform integrations and a published focus on the vertical.